thuylienvo/Express_NoteTaker/README.md

   ## Installation
   To generate the applicaion, first run `npm start` and then access the localhost: 3000
   or
-  Access the Heroku application below.
+  Access the deployed application [here](https://notetakermv.herokuapp.com/notes).

   You can clone the repo [here](https://github.com/thuylienvo/Express_NoteTaker).
-  Access the deployed application [here](https://notetakermv.herokuapp.com/notes).

   ## Technology